 Hops: Hops are not just an ingredient in beer, but one of the most effective natural pain killers of all.
 The hop extract IsoOxygene is one of the most potent natural COX2 inhibitors.
 A recent study compared the effects of IsoOxygene to Ibuprofen: two tablets of Ibuprofen inhibited COX2 by 62 per cent, while IsoOxygene achieved a 56 per cent inhibition.
 Not only is it almost as effective, it doesn’t have the associated gut problems or other side-effects of anti-inflammatory drugs.
 You need about 500mg to 1500mg a day.

 Olive extract: Olives contain an extract called Hydroxytyrosol which has powerful anti-inflammatory effects.
-The active ingredient is a polyphenol, which has an antioxidant content over ten times greater than vitamin C. Olives also contain a compound called oleocanthal which is chemically related to ibuprofen, although again has none of the negative side effects.
+The active ingredient is a polyphenol, which has an antioxidant content over ten times greater than What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+Olives also contain a compound called oleocanthal which is chemically related to ibuprofen, although again has none of the negative side effects.
 In 2005 researchers at the Monell Chemical Senses Center and University of the Sciences in the US found that oleocanthal was a potent anti-inflammatory painkiller.
 Like boswellia and turmeric, olive extract decreases the levels of pro-inflammatory substances.
 In fact one study found that the extract reduced a marker of inflammation by approximately 40 per cent.

 When the extract was combined with glucosamine, this increased to a huge 87 per cent.
 While eating olives will give you a small amount of the extract, taking a supplement of concentrated olive extract is a guaranteed way of getting enough.
 You need 40 to 100mg of olivenol a day.